 A good nap can be very beneficial.
 Just make sure it doesn’t disrupt your evening sleep or the rest of your waking life.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 To make an appointment with a CEENTA doctor, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.